darmbrust/weatherlink/README.md

 data points will be trimmed to 1 per minute (instead of one every 10 seconds).

 If you do not wish to maintain the historic data, you can simply delete the archive database (when the application is running)

+# Setting options on Windows
+If you need to specify the ip address and/or the sensor id, on windows, the easiest way to do this is to is to make a shortcut to the .jar file.

+Then, right click on the shortcut, click properties, and go to the Shortcut tab.

+In that tab, in the "Target" box, replace what is there with:

+javaw -jar weatherlinkWindows.jar yourWLLIp yourSensorId

+If you need to specify an just the sensorID, but not the IP address, you can pass garbage like 'notAnIP' as the ip address, and it will ignore it and continue to autodetect the IP.

 # Multiple outdoor sensors / wrong sensors displayed